How to Install RPM Fusion on Fedora 39/38/37 Linux

 sudo dnf groupupdate sound-and-video

-RPM Fusion repositories provide various multimedia codecs that might not be available in Fedora’s default repositories due to licensing restrictions.
+Due to licensing restrictions, RPM Fusion repositories provide various multimedia codecs that might not be available in Fedora’s default repositories.
 To install these codecs, execute the following:

 sudo dnf install gstreamer1-plugins-{bad-\*,good-\*,ugly-\*,base} gstreamer1-libav --exclude=gstreamer1-plugins-{bad-\*,good-\*,ugly-\*}-freeworld -y

-This section will discuss additional RPM Fusion commands that can be used with Fedora Linux.
-We’ll cover how to disable RPM Fusion Testing Updates, remove RPM Fusion repositories, and reinstall them if needed.
+This section will discuss additional RPM Fusion commands for use with Fedora Linux.
+We will explain how to disable RPM Fusion Testing Updates, remove RPM Fusion repositories, and reinstall them if necessary.

 Disable RPM Fusion Testing Updates

-If you no longer require the RPM Fusion Testing repository, you can disable it by executing one of the following commands that correspond to the repository you previously enabled.
+If you no longer require the RPM Fusion Testing repository, you can disable it by executing the following commands corresponding to the repository you previously enabled.

 Disable the Free Testing Updates Repository: